Leoooooo123/csci3150-lab9-filesystem/directory-related-calls.md

 ## Example {#example}

-In the following, we try to make use of`opendir`and`readdir`to transverse the directory,simulating a simple`ls`.
+In the following, we try to make use of`opendir`and`readdir`to traverse the directory, simulating a simple`ls`.

 ```c
 /* listdir.c */